 [8] discusses about a case where the L2 remote UE supports posSIBs but L2 Relay UE does not.
 It is not clear when can such scenario happen, i.e. if both are Rel-17 UEs and the gNB supports posSIB(s), then both Remote UE and Relay UE should support posSIBs acquisition.

-Q12) If you agree to support option1, option 3 or option4, do you agree that the case of L2 remote UE supports posSIBs but L2 Relay UE does not support posSIBs is possible?
+Q12) If you agree to support option1, option 3 or option4 or option 5, do you agree that the case of L2 remote UE supports posSIBs but L2 Relay UE does not support posSIBs is possible?